-Graphic designers have some criteria to evaluate the quality of a logo, that is, the characteristics that make a logo stand out as a great logo.
+Graphic designers evaluate the quality of a logo, or in other words, the characteristics that make a logo stand out as a great logo based on different criteria.

 Some of these criteria are the result of a large consensus among design professionals.
-So I prepared the following list of these criteria that will allow you to identify the power of your logo.
+So, I prepared the following list of these points to help you to identify the power of your logo.

-Let’s start with one of the most basic.
+Let’s start with one of the most basics.

 Your logo is scalable.